RadekVyM/SimpleToolkit/README.md

 </VisualStateManager.VisualStateGroups>
 ```

-When user navigates to a tab with a `HomeTab` route, the view named `tabBar` will have a red background, and when to a tab with a `SettingsTab` route, the view named `tabBar` will have a green background.
+When a user navigates to a tab with a `HomeTab` route, the view named `tabBar` will have a red background, and when to a tab with a `SettingsTab` route, the view named `tabBar` will have a green background.

 #### `ShellContent` states

-States in a `SimpleShellContentState.[ShellContent route]` format:
+States in the `SimpleShellContentState.[ShellContent route]` format:

 ```xml
 <VisualStateManager.VisualStateGroups>